crate/cratedb-guide/docs/feature/storage/index.md

 :Sharded storage:

+  CrateDB shards every table, dividing and distributing it across cluster nodes.
-  Every table in CrateDB is sharded, which means that tables are divided and distributed across the nodes of a cluster.
-Each shard in CrateDB is a Lucene index broken down into segments getting stored on the filesystem.
+  Each shard is a Lucene index composed of segments stored on the filesystem.

-  {ref}`crate-reference:concept-storage-consistency` shares more details about how storage operations work in sharded and optionally replicated cluster environments.
+  {ref}`crate-reference:concept-storage-consistency` explains storage operations in sharded and replicated cluster environments.

 :Append-only segments: